umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 `HtmlEncodeReplacedPlaceholderValues` takes effect only if `SupportsPlaceholders` is `true`.
 It controls whether the replaced placeholder values should be HTML encoded (as is necessary for rendering within content from a rich text editor).

-`SupportsHtml` is a flag indicating whether the setting can contain HTML content and will be treated as such when the value is read from the Forms delivery API.
+`SupportsHtml` is a flag indicating whether the setting can contain HTML content.
+When set to `true` it will be treated as HTML content when the value is read from the Forms delivery API.

 `IsMandatory` if set to `true` will provide client-side validation in the backoffice to ensure the value is completed.